- Site Map

-Ideate ReNumber requires the presence of project-defined Rules in order to work.
+Ideate ReNumber for Revit requires the presence of project-defined Rules in order to work.
 To manage the Rules select from the Ideate ReNumber > Manage.
 To learn more about Rules, select from one of these related Topics:

-TIP: The value for this location is also stored in C:\Users\[local user]\AppData\Local\Ideate\Ideate Software 2017\IdeateApps\Ideate ReNumber.settings.
+TIP: The value for this location is also stored in C:\Users\[local user]\AppData\Local\Ideate\Ideate Software 20XX\IdeateApps\Ideate ReNumber.settings.
 This file can be distributed via Group Policy or other methods to standardize the default Rule location for Ideate ReNumber.

 To share a new or modified rule from within a Project:

 It is not necessary to manage rules by imbedding them in the template, simply because they can be easily managed via the method described within the Default Rules topic.
 If, however, you prefer to imbed Rules within a template, this can also be done.
 Be aware that using this method will ensure that new Rules will never be loaded from the path specified under the Rule Library Path.

 If the standard rules have been updated on the network or a local drive you can force an automatic update of all rules by deleting all project rules and ensuring that the Default Path points to the desired folder location.

 Thank you for taking time to inform us about a bug or feature request.